Vaskivskyi/ha-asusrouter/README.md

 The integration uses the native Asus HTTP(S) API - the same way the web panel or mobile app works and relies on direct communications with your device.
 Even though this is not the primary purpose of the integration, one can configure it for usage with the remote device over the global network as well.

 Both the stock AsusWRT and the AsusWRT-Merlin firmware are supported.
+Currently, firmware versions 3.x.x are supported.
+FW 5.x.x is NOT supported (a testing device is required).

 You could always help with its development by providing your feedback.